Harvey71/emdr/README.md

 #### On Raspberry Pi

-To set up a standalone controller on a Raspberry Pi, you would have to do some expert work, like installing a Linux OS on a SD card, install an start the LCD driver for the touchscreen display, change password, configure for graphical desktop with auto login, download and install the controller software from my repository and set up the desktop to autostart the controller software after boot.
+To set up a standalone controller on a Raspberry Pi, you would have to do some expert work, like installing a Linux OS on a SD card, install an start the LCD driver for the touchscreen display, istall libusb, change password, configure for graphical desktop with auto login, download and install the controller software from my repository and set up the desktop to autostart the controller software after boot.

 But fotunately, there is [PiBakery](https://www.pibakery.org/).
 You can use the "recipe"-File from my repository (subdirectory "pi") and PiBakery to burn a ready-to-go SD-card.
 At the very first boot, the Raspberry Pi will download